joelberkeley/spidr/tutorials/Dependently-Typed Tensors.md

 xs' : List Int
 xs' = []
 ```
 It works great for operations that are blind to the number of elements, like iteration and sorting, but if we want to access specific elements, we come across difficulties.
-Let's write a function `head` which gives us the first element of a list:
+We can see this if we try to write a function `head` which gives us the first element of a list:
 ```idris
 head : List Int -> Int
 head [] = ?hmmm